Skip to content

 In my perspective, outgrowing comes from wanting more power over a person or recognizing that we are already more powerful.
 This thought process might help to an extent—in recalibrating life and getting a hold of things after realizing that we are no longer compatible or co-habitable with someone.
 But, in the whole idea of outgrowing, there is an implicit sense that we think we are better than them.
 Is that objectively true?
 I don’t think so.
 Does that do anyone any good?
 I don’t think so.
 We indeed grow apart from people because we ‘grow differently’ from them in some aspects of life.
 Relationships, however, are not a game of ‘who’s better, who’s worse!’
 So, saying we are outgrowing someone can be an act of belittling their humanity and their choice.

 "I am one, but I am not the only one; hardships and happiness, both spare no one."
-Governed by this quote that I've written, I try to live each day with courage, calmness, and realism.
+Governed by this quote that I've written, I try to live each day with courage, care, and compassion.

 Leave a Reply